Hoodie Allen

-Steven Adam Markowitz (born August 19, 1988), known professionally as Hoodie Allen, is an American rapper from Plainview, New York.
-After graduating from the University of Pennsylvania, he began working at Google before ultimately quitting to pursue a full-time career in hip hop music.
+Steven Adam Markowitz (born August 19, 1988), known professionally as Hoodie Allen, is an American rapper.
+After graduating from the University of Pennsylvania, he began working at Google before ultimately quitting to pursue a full-time career in hip-hop.

 His debut extended play (EP), All American (2012), peaked at number ten on the Billboard 200.
 His debut studio album People Keep Talking (2014), peaked at number eight and spawned the single "All About It" (featuring Ed Sheeran), his sole entry on the Billboard Hot 100.
 His second album, Happy Camper (2016), peaked at number 26 on the Billboard 200, while his third, The Hype (2017), narrowly entered the chart.

-He is regarded as a preeminent artist in frat rap, a subgenre of hip hop lyrically centered around coming of age hedonism.
+He is regarded as a preeminent artist in frat rap, a subgenre of hip-hop lyrically centered around coming of age hedonism.
 Markowitz has remained an independent artist throughout his career.

 Early life

 Steven Markowitz was born on Long Island and raised in a Jewish household in Plainview along with his brother, Daniel.
 He started writing lyrics as a child, and would perform raps for his friends at house parties.
 Markowitz first attended the Long Island School for the Gifted in South Huntington, and later attended Plainview – Old Bethpage John F. Kennedy High School.

 While attending the University of Pennsylvania, he pledged the Alpha Epsilon Pi fraternity.
 He also played as defensive back for Penn's sprint football team.
 After graduating in 2010 with a degree in marketing and finance, he worked at Google as an AdWords associate in their Standardized AdWords Reseller Training (START) program.
 He would leave at 7:00 am for a bus ride to the Googleplex in Mountain View, work a full day at Google, return home at 6:00 pm, write songs, answer fan emails, and schedule concerts until 2:00 or 3:00 AM.
 Reflecting on this, Allen said, "I was moving so fast, and even while I was at Google there was so much going on that I felt like I was doing two full-time jobs."
 His dream and passion was music, so when he got opportunities to do live shows, he decided to leave the company.